Poncelet Triangles and Tetragons over Finite Fields: Poncelet's Theorem and Cayley's Condition

 \section{Poncelet's Theorem and Cayley's Condition}

-Now, we state Poncelet's theorem as used in our setting \begin{theorem}[Poncelet \cite{ber1987geom, jowlia2023poncelet, pon1822poncelet}] Let $(\A,\B)$ be a pair of conics in $\Prj^2(\F_q)$.
-If there exists an $n$-sided polygon that is inscribed in $\A$ and circumscribed about $\B$, then every point in $\A$ is a vertex of an $n$-sided polygon that is inscribed in $\A$ and circumscribed about $\B$. \end{theorem} This tells us that the number of sides of our Poncelet polygon is only dependent on the pair $(\A,\B)$.
-With this, we can consider an ordered pair $(\A,\B)$ of conics from $\Pen_j$ and ask whether it is an $n$-Poncelet pair.
-This question can be answered using Cayley's condition, which we state for the triangle and tetragon case in Theorem \ref{thm:cayley}.
+Now, we state Poncelet's theorem as used in our setting. \begin{theorem}[Poncelet \cite{ber1987geom, jowlia2023poncelet, pon1822poncelet}] Let $(\A,\B)$ be a pair of conics in $\Prj^2(\F_q)$.
+If there exists an $n$-sided polygon that is inscribed in $\A$ and circumscribed about $\B$, then every point in $\A$ is a vertex of an $n$-sided polygon that is inscribed in $\A$ and circumscribed about $\B$. \end{theorem}